troystribling/BlueCap/README.md

 ### <a name="gatt_rawpaircharacteristicprofile">RawPairCharacteristicProfile</a>

-A RawPairCharacteristicProfile object encapsulates configuration and String conversions for a characteristic implementing RawPairDeserializable.
-It can be used to instantiate both Characteristics and Mutable Characteristics.
+A RawPairCharacteristicProfile object encapsulates configuration and String conversions for a characteristic implementing [RawPairDeserializable](#serde_rawpairdeserializable).
+It can be used to instantiate both Characteristic and MutableCharacteristic objects.

 ```swift
 struct PairData : RawPairDeserializable, CharacteristicConfigurable, StringDeserializable {